G00378925/caladium/README.md

 [![Racket badge](https://img.shields.io/badge/language-racket-red)](https://github.com/G00378925/caladium/search?l=racket)

-Caladium is my [fourth-year applied software project](https://www.gmit.ie/applied-project-and-minor-dissertation), the title of my dissertation is "**Malware detection using dynamic heuristic analysis**".
+Caladium is my [fourth-year applied software project](https://www.gmit.ie/applied-project-and-minor-dissertation), the title of my dissertation is "**Malware Detection using Dynamic Heuristic Analysis**".
 [It can be found here](dissertation/dissertation.pdf)

 The project aims to detect malicious files by identifying patterns in them.